bmwcarit/joynr/wiki/JavaSettings.md

 * **Default value**: `-1` (retry count is not taken into account)

 ### `PROPERTY_MAX_DELAY_WITH_EXPONENTIAL_BACKOFF_MS`
-The message router sends joynr messages through different messaging middlewares (WebSockets, HTTP, MQTT, ...) using middleware-specific messaging stubs.
+The message router sends joynr messages through different messaging middlewares (WebSockets, MQTT, ...) using middleware-specific messaging stubs.
 On transmission errors the message router initiates a retransmission until the message's TTL expires.
 The time till the next retransmission increases exponentially with each unsuccessful retransmission.